-COMP 2863 How Web Sites Work
+COMP 2863 How Websites Work

 Topics include an introduction to Web fundamentals, and programming techniques for Web site development.
+Students pursuing a degree, major, second major, or honours in Computer Science may not take COMP 2863, and can not use it for credit towards graduation requirements.
 Prerequisite(s): 3h COMP or permission of school.